Delicious Sautéed Asparagus

 - It takes minutes to make and is perfect with almost any side dish.

-- The nuts add a nice crush while the cranberries add an element of tartness which works perfectly beside meat dishes.
+- The nuts add a nice crunch, while the cranberries add an element of tartness, which works perfectly beside meat dishes.

 - You can even sprinkle these on a pizza to make asparagus pizza.

-- Asparagus are seasonal and this is lightly seasoned so it really brings out the vegetable rather than hiding it behind sauces and gravies.
+- Asparagus is seasonal, and this recipe is lightly seasoned, so it really brings out the vegetable rather than hiding it behind sauces and gravies.

 Ingredients and substitutes

-- Cleaning the asparagus - Asparagus is a very delicate and versatile vegetable.
+- Cleaning the asparagus – Asparagus is a very delicate and versatile vegetable.
 And yet, it can also be quite dirty with mud and other dirt stuck to it.
 So, always wash it clean before you use it.
-Some groceries do a good job or making them presentable for sale.
-But, it's always best to clean each and every stem under cold running water, rubbing with your hands to remove any dirt that you see.
-Then, place them in a bowl of water (if necessary hot water) to remove anything that may be stuck in between the small leaves.
+Some groceries do a good job of making them presentable for sale.
+But it’s always best to clean every stem under cold running water, rubbing with your hands to remove any dirt you see.
+Then, place them in a bowl of water (if necessary, hot water) to remove anything stuck between the small leaves.

 - Lemon juice – A little goes a long way, but it really brings out the flavor.